-- 3.1 The broad resources and management arrangements for each LDD are set out in the profiles in Appendix 1.
-The main resources for Local Plan preparation and the overall management lead will come from the Planning Policy Team in Planning and Building Control in the Regeneration Directorate and this is programmed in the relevant Service Plan.
-Significant contributions on some matters will, however, also come from other teams within the Regeneration Directorate the Delivery & Development Team, Transport Strategy, Economic Regeneration and Environmental Regeneration.
-In some cases these other teams will take the lead on the preparation of individual documents. - 3.2 In addition there will be important contributions from others within the Regeneration Directorate and other Directorates of the Council. - 3.3 Local Plan documents will also be prepared in close liaison with external partners and organisations.
-This will include a close working relationship with the Walsall Borough Strategic Partnership to ensure that the Local Plan assists in the delivery of their Sustainable Community Strategy, and vice versa; and with the Area Partnerships when there are matters relevant to their areas.
+- 4.1 The broad resource and management arrangements for each LDD are set out in the profiles in Appendix 1.
+The main resources for Local Plan preparation and the overall management lead will come from the Planning Policy Team in Regeneration and Development of the Economy and Environment Directorate and this is programmed in the relevant Service Plan.
+Significant contributions on some matters will, however, also come from other teams within the Economy and Environment Directorate the Delivery & Development Team, Development Management and Transport Strategy.
+In some cases these other teams will take the lead on the preparation of individual documents or issues. - 4.2 In addition there will be important contributions from others within the Regeneration Directorate and other Directorates of the Council. - 4.3 Local Plan documents will also be prepared in close liaison with external partners and organisations.
 The Council will work in partnership with the 'key partners' identified in the Statement of Community Involvement (SCI) to facilitate contact with local communities when it comes to consultation on Local Plan documents.